maxibor/maxibor.github.io/content/post/rocksdb/index.md

 # Key-value pair counter
 i = 0

-# Max number of batches to avoid IO Errors
+# Number of batches, the more, the less memory used
-max_batches = 120
+max_batches = 100

 # Setting the batch size: how many key-value pairs go in each batch
 batch_size = min(nlines-1, int(nlines/max_batches))